SPARC-FAIR-Codeathon/DataFusion/README.md

     If this command runs without errors, the service is functioning correctly.
 Note that warnings may appear during this process; these are expected.

 4. **Input your files or run demos**
-   To run demos refer to this.
-To run your input files, use the following command after building the image.
+   To run demos refer to [this](#Demo-files).
+To run your/user defined input files, use the following command after building the image.
+Add your filepaths in the defined placeholder.

     ```bash
     $ docker run --mount type=bind,source=<input_file_path>,target=/input --mount type=bind,source=<output_file_path>,target=/output data_fusion_img